tfsaggregator/aggregator-docs/content/using/policy-syntax.md

 weight: 220
 ---

-This page describes the content of a policies file.
+This page describes the content of a policy file.

 ```
 <?xml version="1.0" encoding="utf-8"?>